voxell-tech/bevy_motiongfx/README.md

 ## Join the community!

-You can join us on the [Voxell discord server](https://discord.gg/WDBnuNH) or our project focused [VOSI (Voxell Open Source) discord server](https://discord.gg/X3ZucbxXFc).
+You can join us on the [Voxell discord server](https://discord.gg/WDBnuNH) or our project focused [VOS (Voxell Open Source) discord server](https://discord.gg/X3ZucbxXFc).

 ## License